 That being said, be aware that like humans, dogs can also get sunburnt or suffer from heatstroke.
 Offer plenty of shade and rest and avoid going out during the hottest time of day.
 Of course, when seasonal allergies are an issue, you’ll also want to avoid the peak pollen hours.

-For dogs suffering from seasonal allergies, PetHonesty Allergy Support Chews can improve environmental, food, and skin allergies by supporting a healthy immune system.
+For dogs experiencing seasonal allergies, PetHonesty Allergy Support Chews can improve environmental, food, and skin allergies by supporting a healthy immune system.